Sandeep111555/Netflix-GPT/README.md

 -Bugfix- signin display name and profile picture update -Bugfix- if the user is not logged in Redirect/ browse to logfin page and viceversa -Unsubscribed to the onAuthStateChange callback
+-TMDB api fetch
+-add movies to the movie slice and also add trailer video to the now playing trailer -using iframe to play the video in background
+-using css to make browse page look good